abilandz/PH8124/Lecture_6/Lecture_6.md

 If directories are not specified, the top-level search directory is defaulted to the current working directory, and then the search is performed in all files in all its subdirectories.

-**Example 3:** Print all lines in all files in the documentation for this lecture which contain word "Bash".
+**Example 3:** Print all lines in all files in this lecture's documentation containing the word "Bash".

 ```bash
 $ grep -r "Bash" ~/Lectures/PH8124